 Assess Wound With a Full Exam

-This begins with a process called debridement, which involves removing all dead skin from the feet.
+Generally, this will begin with a process called debridement, which involves removing all dead skin from the feet.
 Many foot ulcers hide under callused skin, so only debridement can expose the real wounds and help your doctor evaluate the extent of your injuries.

 If your circulation is especially poor, your doctor may wait to perform debridement until a vascular physician is able to identify the source of poor circulation, such as a major clogging of the blood vessels, and perform the treatment or surgery necessary to boost circulation again.